There is hereby adopted the Code of Ordinances of the City of Winnsboro, Texas, as compiled, edited and published by Franklin Legal Publishing, Inc.

 There is hereby reinstatement of the Winnsboro Parks and Recreation Board, hereinafter referred to as parks and recreation board.(Ordinance 906-2014 adopted 4/8/14)

 Each member of the parks and recreation board shall serve an indefinite term.
-The student representative will automatically serve a two (2) year term.
 The city secretary shall maintain a record of the various individuals appointed, their terms of office and expiration dates.

 The city council may remove from office any member of the parks and recreation board for any cause deemed by the city council to be in the best interest of the city and surrounding community.
 The decision for removal by the city council shall be final and will not be subject to review.
 Any affected board member shall be notified of the decision to remove by the city council through written correspondence by the city secretary.
 (1997 Code, sec.
 8.904)